Terms & Conditions

 Anonymous peer review

-Authors of submitted manuscripts are required to participate in the anonymous peer review process and to cooperate fully by responding adequately and in a timely manner to requests from the editorial board to provide source data, explanations, and clarifications of the manuscript, evidence of compliance with ethical standards and copyright certificates.
-If a decision to publish the article after substantial revision, authors must respond point by point to the reviewers' comments, systematically and in a timely manner, revise and resubmit their manuscript to the editorial office journal, meeting the stated deadline.
+Authors of submitted manuscripts are required to participate in the anonymous peer review process and to cooperate fully by responding adequately and promptly to requests from the editorial board to provide source data, explanations, and clarifications of the manuscript, evidence of compliance with ethical standards, and copyright certificates.

 Fundamental errors in published papers

-When an author discovers a fundamental error or inaccuracy in his or her own published material, he or she must promptly notify the journal's editorial board or publisher and assist them in having the article recalled or corrected.
+When authors discover a fundamental error or inaccuracy in their published work, they must promptly notify the journal's editorial board or publisher and cooperate with them to retract or correct the article.
 Suppose the editorial board of the journal or the publisher learns from a third party that a published article contains a material error.
-In that case, the author has a duty to recall or correct the article promptly or to provide the editorial board of the journal with evidence of the accuracy of the original article.
+In that case, the author must recall or correct the article promptly or to provide the editorial board of the journal with evidence of the accuracy of the original article.

 All authors should disclose in their manuscripts any material conflicts of interest, financial or otherwise, that could be seen to influence the results of their research or the interpretation of their manuscripts.
 Both co-authors and any sources of financial support for a research project should be acknowledged.
 Examples of potential conflicts of interest, which must be disclosed, include a place of employment, consultancies, interests in commercial companies, fees received, expert reports paid, patent applications/registrations, grants, and other forms of research funding.
 All potential conflicts of interest should be identified as early as possible.